maroskukan/ansible-cookbook/README.md

 To view all available settings with their explanation use `ansible-config list` command.

 To view all values (including default) for current setting use the `ansible-config dump` command.
+To view only values that we changed use `ansible-config dump --only-changed`.

 ### Host-Based Connection Variables